BlackBeard085/x1-stake-pool-manager/README.md

    What is the minimum amount of XNT you wish to keep in the reserve?
    How much would you like to delegate to each validator?
    ```

+## Fund the Stake Pool
+You must fund the Stake Pool before adding validators.
+Fund the pool using option 3.
+Enter the total amount of funds you wish to be managed by the pool manager.

+## Update Pool validators